A guide to choosing your Heated Towel Rail

 Controlling Electric Towel Rails

 Heated Towel Rails are a relatively modern invention, designed to provide an elegant solution to the problem of wet towels.
-The main purpose of a Heated Towel Rail is to gradually warm towels so that they're ready for the bather after a bath or shower.
-Some of the newer Heated Towel Rails have been designed to provide enough heat to warm up your bathroom as well, but you need to check this first, before replacing your radiator.
+Its main purpose is to gradually warm towels so that they're ready for the bather after a bath or shower.
+Some of the newer models have been designed to provide enough heat to warm up your bathroom as well, but you need to check this first, before replacing your radiator.

 Heated Towel Rails